HaoyangChen/dubhacks-2020/README.md

 ## Tools and Framework Used:

 This project was developed using [React Native](https://reactnative.dev/) and the open-source platform of [Expo](https://docs.expo.io/).
+We created the frontend with React Native and used Google's [Firebase](https://firebase.google.com/) to handle the backend functionality

 ## Mobile App UI Design: